 For the reasons listed above, it is critical that food truck owners know what is being said about them.
 Positive and negative reviews can help you fine-tune your menu and increase the level of service you and your staff members provide.
 In the end, a few minutes on the Internet every few days for mentions of your mobile food business is a low-cost, high-reward activity that in my opinion is a necessity.

 Reputation management is essential to the mobile food industry.
 In the era of food trucks, most potential customers scan online reviews and comments to determine if it’s worth their time to track you down.
 People want to know what they’re spending their time and money on before walking up to your service window.

 A shaky online reputation has undermined more than a few food trucks.
-A few unkind reviews on a review sites can discourage hundreds of people over the course of a month, especially if those reviews go without a response from you.
+A few unkind reviews on a review sites can discourage hundreds of people over the course of a month.
+This is especially true if those reviews go without a response from you.

 Get Out in Front

 A good response to online reviews demonstrates to customers that you’re serious about correcting problems and taking care of customers who have bad experiences.
 A response can also point out issues that re-frame the complaint into something that’s not your truck’s fault.
 Getting out in front of problems should always be part of your food truck, and nowhere is it more important than with online reviews.